A framework for the local information dynamics of distributed computation in complex systems: Information Modification

 \section{Information Modification}

-Langton interpreted information modification as interactions between transmitted and/or stored information which resulted in a modification of one or the other \cite{lang90}.
+\citet{lang90} interpreted information modification as interactions between transmitted and/or stored information which resulted in a modification of one or the other.
 CAs provide an illustrative example, where the term \textit{interactions} is generally interpreted to mean collisions of particles (including blinkers as information storage), with the resulting dynamics involving something other than the incoming particles continuing unperturbed.
 The resulting dynamics could involve zero or more particles (with an annihilation leaving only a background domain), and perhaps even some of the incoming particles.
-The number of particles resulting from a collision has been studied elsewhere \cite{hord01}.
 Given the focus on perturbations in the definition here, it is logical to associate a collision event with the modification of transmitted and/or stored information, and to see it as an information processing or decision event.
 Indeed, as an information processing event the important role of collisions in determining the dynamics of the system is widely acknowledged \cite{hord01}, e.g. in the $\phi_{par}$ density classification.

 Attempts have previously been made to quantify information modification or processing in a system \cite{san02,yam94,kin06a}.
 However, these have either been too specific to allow portability across system types (e.g. by focusing on the capability of a system to solve a known problem, or measuring properties related to the particular type of system being examined), focus on general processing as movement or interpretation of information rather than specifically the modification of information, or are not amenable to measuring information modification at \textit{local} space-time points \textit{within} a distributed system.

-In this section, we present the separable information as a tool to detect non-trivial information modification events, and demonstrate it as the first measure to identify collisions in CAs as such.
+In this section, we review the separable information \cite{liz10e} as a tool to detect non-trivial information modification events, and demonstrate it as the first measure which filtered collisions in CAs as such.
+At the end of the section however, we describe criticisms of the separable information, and describe current efforts to develop new measures of information modification.